 Day Trips from Genoa

-The post-card perfect little village of Portofino, a circle of candy-colored buildings set around a harbor bristling with masts of sleek yachts (and a few colorful fishing boats), is possibly the most photographed in Italy.
+The postcard perfect little village of Portofino, a circle of candy-colored buildings set around a harbor bristling with masts of sleek yachts (and a few colorful fishing boats), is possibly the most photographed in Italy.
 It's also a favorite of the rich, the glitterati, and the celebrity-watchers who follow them.
-It is certainly worth driving the 32 kilometers, or better yet, taking a ferry there from Genoa, along the spectacular coast.
-Once there, you can pay an outrageous price for a coffee in one of its cafés, visit the small Castello Brown sitting above on its crag, or hike along the steep shore to the lovely abbey of San Fruttuoso of Capodimonte for breathtaking views.
+It is certainly worth driving the 32 kilometers, or better yet, taking a ferry here from Genoa, along the spectacular coast.
+Once here, you can pay an outrageous price for a coffee in one of its cafés, visit the small Castello Brown sitting above on its crag, or hike along the steep shore to the lovely abbey of San Fruttuoso of Capodimonte for breathtaking views.

 Santa Margherita Ligure